lennihein/cpu-emulator/doc/slides/notes_jan.md

 this underlying mechanism (of spectre attacks) is that the BPU
     can be trained for targeted misprediction
-    that means that the attacker causes a mispredicted branch in victim code which then leads to this victim accessing some secret data
+    that means that the attacker causes a mispredicted branch in victim code which then leads to this victim accessing some secret data during the following transient execution

 usually this also requires certain code sequences to be present in the victim code
-    that allow the attacker to exfiltrate this data usually by encoding it into the cache
+    that allow the attacker to exfiltrate this data usually by encoding it into the cache.
 Naturally we will use a contrived example for that, just to demonstrate the main point as simply as possible

 ## Spectre-Type Attack: Overview

+For our attack
 We simulate a victim that uses an array of 8 elements which store the value 0x01.
 In memory this array is followed by the secret value 0x41